Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 1. Manifestations of gonorrhea in women

-Due to the peculiarities of the anatomy and physiology, gonococcal infection in women often proceeds almost imperceptibly or has very poor symptoms.
+Due to the anatomy and physiology gonococcal infection in women it often occurs almost unnoticed or has very few symptoms.

-The bacteria can affect more than just the mucous membranes of the urinary tract, so the symptoms of gonorrhea can vary from woman to woman.
-It depends not only on the way of infection, the state of the immune system, the presence of chronic diseases are also of great importance.
+Bacteria can affect not only the mucous membranes of the genitourinary organs, so the symptoms of gonorrhea may differ in different women.
+It depends not only on the route of infection, great importance also have a fortune immune system, presence of chronic diseases.

 1.1.
 First symptoms

-The first signs appear immediately after the end of the incubation period, which in a woman can range from 3 days to 1 month, but usually does not exceed two weeks.
-They may be pronounced or weak.
-As a rule, when infected during vaginal intercourse, the following symptoms are observed:
+The first signs appear immediately after the end of the incubation period, which for a woman can range from 3 days to 1 month, but usually does not exceed two weeks.
+They can be pronounced or weak.
+Typically, when infected during vaginal intercourse, the following symptoms are observed:

-• Vaginal discharge white, white-green, green, gray-white (mucous and mucopurulent, copious, viscous).
+• Vaginal discharge of white, white-green, green, gray-white color (mucous and mucopurulent, copious, viscous).

-• Urinary disorders (frequent painful urination, increased frequency of going to the toilet, burning and itching in the urethra).
+• Urinary disorders (frequent painful urination, increased frequency of trips to the toilet, burning and itching in the urethra).

-In this case, the general condition may not suffer: the body temperature does not rise, weakness, chills do not occur.
+The general condition may not suffer: body temperature does not rise, weakness, chills do not occur.

 1.2.
 Damage to the genitourinary system

-First of all, gonococci cause an inflammatory process in the urethra, the vestibule of the vagina and inside it, the paraurethral and Bartholin glands.
+First of all, gonococci cause inflammation in urethra, vestibule of the vagina and inside it, paraurethral and Bartholin's glands.

 The most common signs of gonococcal urethritis, vulvovaginitis, cervicitis: